codepress/admin-columns/readme.txt

 == Description ==

-This plugin makes it easy to add Admin Columns to your Posts, Pages and Custom Post Type Screens.
+This plugin makes it easy to customize Admin Columns for your Posts, Pages and Custom Post Type Screens.

 = Intro =

 This plugin let's you visually customize the Admin Columns.
-You can add or remove any column, change it's label and sort them in any order.
+You can add or remove columns, change their label and reorder them.

 =Additional Columns=